NVIDIA/spark-rapids/docs/compatibility.md

 no matter what version of Spark is used.
 If the nesting level is over this the JSON is considered invalid and all values will be returned as nulls.

-Mixed types can have some problem.
-If an item being read could have some lines that are arrays and others that are structs/dictionaries it is possible for an error will be thrown.
+Mixed types can have some problems.
+If an item being read could have some lines that are arrays and others that are structs/dictionaries it is possible an error will be thrown.

 Dates and Timestamps have some issues and may return values for technically invalid inputs.